 Fee : 2.500 € (includes tuition fee, accommodation and meals)

 This course has been rescheduled from 2020.
 The participants were selected in 2020.
-If some of them can’t attend, we will advertise a short call for applications on this page.
+However we have a few slots available and we are holding an additional call.

 The CAJAL programme offers 4 stipends per course (waived registration fee, not including travel expenses).
 Please apply through the course online application form.
 In order to identify candidates in real need of a stipend, any grant applicant is encouraged to first request funds from their lab, institution or government.